QeiosLab/qeios-api-docs/endpoints/index.rst

     {
         "message": "The given data was invalid.",
         "errors": {
-            "tag_name": [
+            "title": [
-                "The tag name field is required."
+                "The title field is required."
             ]
         }
     }